Losing weight isn’t easy and dieters often fail multiple times before getting it right.

 4. Eating when not hungry

 We often eat because we are bored, stressed, tired, thirsty, or simply because our favorite show is on.
 Instead, we should view food as fuel, not entertainment.
 I advise my patients to put themselves on a hunger scale with 1 being starving and 10 being stuffed.
 Only at a 3 or a 4 should they eat, and they should stop at 5 or 6.
 Listening to your hunger isn’t always easy, but master it and your chances of weight loss go up.

 One study found that individuals that had successfully lost weight were frequently met with challenges with friends, family and co-workers who undermined weight-loss efforts.
 In response, they would regain the weight.

 A recent study found that Americans might be less likely to attempt weight loss due to simply giving up after many attempts or increasing “fat acceptance” in the United States.
 A recent study found that people had a hard time sticking to a diet when eating out or simply eating with friends.

 More Weight Loss videos

-How this mom lost 90 pounds in her 40s
+How this woman lost 92 pounds in a year